idr4n/OpenRecent/README.md

 ]
 ```

-### Thanks
+### Thanks To

-Thanks to the authors of [titoBouzout/SideBarFolders](https://github.com/titoBouzout/SideBarFolders), [FichteFoll/FileHistory](https://github.com/FichteFoll/FileHistory), and [randy3k/ProjectManager](https://github.com/randy3k/ProjectManager), as many ideas and concepts are borrowed from these plugins.
+Many thanks to the authors of [titoBouzout/SideBarFolders](https://github.com/titoBouzout/SideBarFolders), [FichteFoll/FileHistory](https://github.com/FichteFoll/FileHistory), [titoBouzout/BufferScroll](https://github.com/titoBouzout/BufferScroll), and [randy3k/ProjectManager](https://github.com/randy3k/ProjectManager), as many ideas and concepts are borrowed from these plugins.

 ### License